crispzips/managingwordpress/README.md

 * an "Edit" button (pencil icon)
 * a "Remove" button ("X" icon)

-If you click the "Edit" button (pencil icon), you can change all of the properties we discussed above, but you can also set some **[Advanced]** properties, including CSS classes for the image and its link, or, **usefully** you can select a box to "Open link in new tab."
+If you click the "Edit" button (pencil icon), you can change all of the properties we discussed above, but you can also set some **[Advanced]** properties, including CSS classes for the image and its link, or, **usefully**, you can select a box to "Open link in new tab."

 This covers the WordPress factory default editing functionality.
 WordPress is a powerful composition and publishing tool, but it *is* limited.
 In the next section we're going to augment the capability of WordPress with the SiteOrigin plugins, with which you'll begin to fully experience what a web content management system can do.